craig-willis/icasa/docs/variables.md

 # Variables

-Below is a review of how ICASA, BETYdb, the Crop Ontology, and Plant Breeder's API represent traits and variables.
+Below is an overview of how ICASA, BETYdb, the Crop Ontology, and Plant Breeder's API represent traits and variables.

 ## ICASA Measured Data
-The ICASA Master Variable List uses the concept "variable" broadly.
-In this context, we are concerned primarily with variables defined on the "Measured Data" worksheet.

-Measured Data variables have the following attributes:
+In the [ICASA Master Variable List](https://docs.google.com/spreadsheets/d/1MYx1ukUsCAM1pcixbVQSu49NU-LfXg-Dtt-ncLBzGAM/pub?output=html#), "Measured Data" variables have the following primary attributes:

 | Attribute     | Description |
 | --- | --- |